Research groups

 Charmaine Lang

-- Team Leader at Kavli Institute of Nanoscience Discovery
+- Principal Investigator at Kavli Institute of Nanoscience Discovery

 My work is primarily on understanding the cellular and molecular mechanisms of Parkinson’s using patient-derived induced pluripotent stem cell (iPSC) lines.
 The Oxford Parkinson’s disease Centre (OPDC) has generated a wide-range of iPSC lines from genetic and idiopathic cases of Parkinson's and from healthy controls.
 I am differentiating these lines into cell types of interest and will utilise them to better understand cell function and dysfunction in Parkinson's.
 I am currently working on two main projects: